 After obtaining her Ph.D., Dr. Vredeveldt took up a postdoctoral position at the University of Cape Town in South Africa, where she worked with Prof. Colin Tredoux.
 One of the research projects she carried out there was a field study with the South African police, which was funded by the High-Value Detainee Interrogation Group in the United States.
 She collaborated with police interviewers to investigate the effectiveness of the Eye-Closure Interview with real witnesses of serious crimes.

 In 2013, Dr. Vredeveldt moved back to The Netherlands to take up a prestigious Branco Weiss Fellowship from Society in Science in Switzerland.
-She is now an Associate Professor at the Department of Criminal Law and Criminology at VU University Amsterdam, where she collaborates with Prof. Peter van Koppen.
-In the past five years, Dr. Vredeveldt has investigated under what circumstances discussion between witnesses may help them remember more, or more accurately.
-The final project in this research programme is a field study with investigative interviewers in real-life criminal cases, which is currently underway.
+She started working as an Assistant Professor at the Department of Criminal Law and Criminology at VU Amsterdam, collaborating with Prof. Peter van Koppen.
+During her five-year Fellowship, Dr. Vredeveldt investigated under what circumstances discussion between witnesses may help them remember more, or more accurately.

 In 2022 Dr. Vredeveldt won the Academic Excellence Award of the International Investigative Interviewing Research Group (iIIRG) and in 2024 the Global Community Award from the University of York Alumni Awards.
-Her work has been featured in international outlets such as The Wall Street Journal, Psychology Today and Life Hacker, and in Dutch news outlets such as De Volkskrant, Algemeen Dagblad, De Telegraaf, NOS and Elsevier.
+Her work has been featured in international news outlets such as The Wall Street Journal, Psychology Today and Life Hacker, and in Dutch news outlets such as De Volkskrant, Algemeen Dagblad, De Telegraaf, NOS, KRO-NCRV and Elsevier.